Logical Delete Support

 If using the bigint

-type, you can configure the logical not-deleted value as 0, and the deleted value can use functions like UNIX_TIMESTAMP()
+type, you can configure the logical not-deleted value as 0, and the deleted value can use a function like UNIX_TIMESTAMP()

-to get the current timestamp as the deletion marker.
-This is suitable for cases where the delete field is part of a unique index column and can be logically deleted multiple times.
+to get the current timestamp as the delete identifier.
+This is suitable for using the delete field as a component column of a unique index, allowing multiple logical deletes.

 Method 1: Configure Global Logical Delete Properties